hashicorp/consul/website/source/docs/connect/proxies/envoy.md

   limits are respected:

   - `max_connections` - The maximum number of connections a service instance will be allowed to establish against the given upstream.
+Use this to limit HTTP/1.1 traffic, since HTTP/1.1 has a request per connection.
   - `max_pending_requests` - The maximum number of requests that will be queued while waiting for a connection to be established.
 For this configuration to be respected, a L7 protocol must be defined in the `protocol` field.
   - `max_concurrent_requests` - The maximum number of concurrent requests that will be allowed at a single point in time.
+Use this to limit HTTP/2 traffic, since HTTP/2 has many requests per connection.
 For this configuration to be respected, a L7 protocol must be defined in the `protocol` field.

 ### Mesh Gateway Options